vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - You can search a simulation by his name, or its team name
 - You can sort the simulations by any column except the **Start** one
 - A **Delete** button will appear on the action bar when you select a simulation, you will be able to delete all the selected simulations
-- When a simulation is running, you can abort the run by clicking on the Abort button
+- When a simulation is running, you can stop the run by clicking on the Stop button
 - You can copy a simulation ID by clicking on the {{< icon clipboard >}} icon next to his name

 Be aware that deleting a simulation will delete all the associated runs.